polytan02/opendkim_ynh/README.md

 * [OpenDKIM](http://www.opendkim.org/)

+DEPRECATED APP.
+DO NOT USE.
+NATIVELY INTEGRATED WITHIN LATEST YUNOHOST RELEASE.

 This is a WIP to automate OpenDKIM for Yunohost

 At this stage, it will eventually work only for a SINGLE domain.